Shanthika/Awesome-3D-Garments/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-Curation of research papers and datasets related to 3D garment digitisation.
+Curation of research papers and datasets related to 3D garment digitization and simulation

 Table of Contents